jakgibb/phpApiLib/README.md

 Using API Keys
 ===

-The best way for calling Hornbill API's is to use an API Key.
+The easiest way to call Hornbill API's is to use an API Key.
 These are associated to users in the Administration Tool and are passed with every API Call removing the need to login.
 ```
 //-- Initiate XmlmcService instance
 $the_transport = new \Esp\Transport(self::ESP_ADDRESS, "xmlmc", "dav");